chriscasola/cs4341/Project 2/README.txt

 ## Testing ##

-The following chart shows the times for our backtracking (BT), backtracking with arc consistency (BT & AC), heuristic backtracking (BT & Heur.), heuristic backtracking with arc consistency (BT & Heur. & AC), and backtracking with forward checking (FC).
+The following chart shows the times for our backtracking (BT), backtracking with arc consistency (BT & AC), heuristic backtracking (BT & Heur.), heuristic backtracking with arc consistency (BT & Heur. & AC), and backtracking with forward checking (FC) methods.
+For each Problem and Method, we performed 15 trials and averaged the resulting times to create the chart.
+We chose to do problems 3 through 6 because we could check our answers relatively quickly by hand.

 	+----------------------------------------------------------------------+
 	| Problem  | BT     | BT & AC | BT & Heur. | BT & Heur. & AC | FC      |